rossfion/HTML-CSS-JS-BookNotes-Project-v2/README.md

 Coding Addict logo is courtesy of Yanis Smilga.

 No AIs (such as ChatGPT) were used in the rebuilding of this project.
 Just generic online search.
+And books.
+And researching online documentation.

 No third-party libraries (except for Google Fonts) were used in the rebuilding of this project.